 Product liability – These claims are relation injury or illness caused by a faulty product where your business is held liable.
 Manufacturing, retail and distribution industries are particularly prone to these claims.
 Contact your insurance broker about Product Liability insurance to ensure your business is covered.

-Reputational damage – Reputational damage refers to an incident where your business causes another business , or where a negative incident affects the reputation of your own business.
+Reputational damage – Reputational damage refers to an incident where your business causes another business to lose face, or where a negative incident affects the reputation of your own business.
 These types of claims can be the most costly, especially in high profile cases.
+Professional indemnity insurance will respond to cover you in the event of a claim against you for damage to someone’s reputation.

 Slips, trips and falls – Claims from slips, trips and falls from customers are common and can arise from inadequate housekeeping by the business itself, such as exposed cables, upturned carpet, damaged steps etc. If a customer has an accident on your premises they could be entitled to thousands of pounds in compensation depending on the severity of their injuries.
 Carrying a good level of Public Liability insurance is vital as you deal with customers face-to-face but good housekeeping is also essential to reduce the chance of claims arising in the first place.